Marco Djuricin: Austria Wien

 On 2 February 2021, Djuricin signed a contract with Austrian Bundesliga club Austria Wien on a free transfer.
 In what remained of the 2020–21 season, he scored seven goals in 17 appearances, helped the club qualify for the 2021–22 Europa Conference League and signed a new three-year contract.
 During the 2021–22 season, Djuricin scored 11 goals in 32 appearances and helped the club qualify for the 2022–23 Europa League play-off round.
-Following four appearances and one goal during the opening weeks of the 2022–23 season, Djuricin departed the club.
-He made 53 appearances and scored 19 goals during 18 months at the Franz Horr Stadium.
+He recovered from off-season myocarditis to make four appearances and score one goal during the opening weeks of the 2022–23 season, before departing the club.
+Djuricin made 53 appearances and scored 19 goals during 18 months at the Franz Horr Stadium.

-HNK Rijeka
+HNK Rijeka and loan to Spartak Trnava

 On 31 August 2022, Djuricin transferred to Croatian First League club Rijeka and signed a three-year contract.
-He made five appearances prior to the winter break, after which he was frozen out of the squad by incoming head coach Sergej Jakirović.
+He made five appearances prior to the 2022–23 winter break, after which he was frozen out of the squad by incoming head coach Sergej Jakirović.
+On 6 July 2023, Djuricin joined Slovak First League club Spartak Trnava on loan for the duration of the 2023–24 season.
+Myocarditis restricted him to just 11 appearances during the season, in which he scored four goals.
+The result of a visit to Bayern Munich's heart specialist necessitated a six month break from football and despite returning for the 2024–25 pre-season, Djuricin's contract was terminated.

+SV Stripfing

+Following a number of months training with SV Stripfing, Djuricin signed a contract with the Austrian 2.
+Liga club on 17 January 2025.
+His debut and first appearance at any level for just shy of a year came as a second half substitute in a 2–0 Austrian Cup quarter-final defeat to TSV Hartberg on 31 January 2025.
+Two yellow cards received during second half injury time led to Djuricin being sent off.
+He made 12 appearances and scored six goals during the remainder of the 2024–25 season, at the end of which the club narrowly avoided relegation.
+Djuricin departed the club after the season.

+First Vienna

+On 30 May 2025, Djuricin signed a two-year contract with Austrian 2.
+Liga club First Vienna.

 International career

 Djuricin won 26 caps and scored 9 goals for Austria between under-17 and under-21 level.
 He scored a penalty at the 2010 UEFA European Under-19 Championship and the resulting win over the Netherlands qualified the team for the 2011 FIFA U-20 World Cup in Colombia, though he would miss the tournament through injury.

-Djuricin made his senior Austria debut on 27 March 2015 in a UEFA Euro 2016 qualifying match away to Liechtenstein at the Rheinpark Stadion in Vaduz and replaced Marc Janko for the final 13 minutes of a 5–0 victory.
+He won two caps for the senior team in March 2015, in a 5–0 UEFA Euro 2016 qualifying over Liechtenstein and a 1–1 friendly draw with Bosnia and Herzegovina.

+Coaching career

+On 18 October 2024, Djuricin was appointed under-7 coach at Austrian lower league club Liesing ASK.

 Personal life

-Djuricin is of Serbian-Croatian descent.
+Djuricin is of Serbian and Croatian descent.
 His father, Goran, is a former footballer and a manager.